 - PVL = Position Vacancy Listing

 - Other = blank records converted to HRS; or graduate student at UW-Madison

 - blank = the new job record was created within HRSNote: The Number field displays the relevant Source System reference number, if applicable.

 - The Non-Resident Alien Info section displays the Income Code for U.S. Internal Revenue Service tax form 1042-S, "Foreign Person's U.S. Source Income Subject to Withholding."

 - The Encumbrances section shows salary encumbrance setup information for the employee; the encumbrance setup is different for employees whose Pay Basis is either Annual, Academic, or Hourly.

 Note: If the Encumbrance Override field (from the Job Information tab) has a checkmark , HRS will ignore all encumbrance setup information in this Encumbrances section on the UW Custom tab.

-a.
-The Previous WRS State Service field displays a numeric value, depending upon whether or not there is prior Wisconsin Retirement System (WRS) service.
-This field determines what eligibilty an employee has for enrollments.
+- The Previous WRS State Service field displays a numeric value, depending upon whether or not there is prior Wisconsin Retirement System (WRS) service.
+This field determines what eligibility an employee has for enrollments.

 Note: The number 12 is the highest value that can be used in the Previous WRS State Service field.

-Note: The value of the Elig Fld 1 field for employee WRS eligibility displays on the Payroll Edit Report during a payroll processing week.
-(Refer to HRS KnowledgeBase document 19809, PY - Payroll Edit Report ).
+Note: The value of the Elig Fld 1 field for employee WRS eligibility displays on the Payroll Edit Report during a payroll processing week; refer to Document 19809 is unavailable at this time.